 Google is the most widely used search engine with more than 3 billion daily searches.
-Considering the exceptional audience reach, Google My Business (GMB) should be your first choice for listing your business online.
+Considering the exceptional audience reach, Google Business Profile, formerly known as Google My Business (GMB), should be your first choice for listing your company or organisation online.
 If your store locations are not on Google, you might as well not exist (at least in terms online search queries).

-Be relevant by claiming your Google My Business listing providing all the right information to interested people.
-The process is relatively straightforward but our checklist empowers you to further optimise your business listing.
-We show you how to create GMB listings whether you have one or 20 business locations.
-But first, let’s take a look at what is and why you should consider GMB as soon as possible.
+Be relevant by claiming your Google Business listing providing all the right information to interested people.
+The process is relatively straightforward but our checklist can help to further optimise your content.
+We show you how to create Google Business listings whether you have one or 20 locations.
+But first, let’s take a look at what is and why you should consider Google Business Profile as soon as possible.

-Google My Business (GMB) is a digital dashboard where businesses can manage information that Google provides to anyone looking for them online.
-All the data on GMB listings make it easier for potential customers to look for (and find) products or services on offer in a Google Search or on Google Maps.
+Google Business Profile (GBP) is a digital dashboard where businesses can manage information that Google provides to anyone looking for them online.
+All the data on GBP listings make it easier for potential customers to look for (and find) products or services on offer in a Google Search or on Google Maps.

-When setup correctly, GMB allows businesses to appear in local searches which streamlines how customers find the information they need.
-Considering that Google My Business is a free tool, it is certainly worth looking into as it will help drive your promote your online presence.
+When setup correctly, GBP allows businesses to appear in local searches which streamlines how customers find the information they need.
+Considering that Google Business Profile is a free tool (for now), it is certainly worth looking into as it will help drive your promote your online presence.

-The power of GMB is evident as stated in a recent article from Search Engine Watch looking at Google My Business interactions between 2017 and 2018.
-The data shows that “there was a 20.1% increase in clicks to call, clicks for directions, and clicks to a business’s website”.
+The power of GBP is evident as stated in this article from Search Engine Watch looking at Google Business interactions between 2017 and 2018.
+Despite this referring to the previous version, Google My Business, the data is still relevant and shows that “there was a 20.1% increase in clicks to call, clicks for directions, and clicks to a business’s website”.

-How To Create A Google My Business Listing
+How To Create A Google Business Profile (Business Listing)

 While this takes care of creating a new listing, what happens if you’ve been operating for some time?
 If you fall into this category, you should claim your business listing immediately.
 A simple way to tell whether a listing for your business exists is to type it into the block provided for “Business Name”.
 If your business name appears in the list below, you need to claim it right away.

-What Information Should Be Included In Google My Business?
+What Information Should Be Included In My Google Business Profile?

 The more information you add the better for your business.
 At the very least, you should complete all the information that Google asks you for.
 Make sure you include the following:

-Just as a brick-and-mortar store, adding the opening hours of your business on GMB is essential.
-To maximise your Google My Business listing, include the hours and days that you are open and when you are closed.
+Just as a brick-and-mortar store, adding the opening hours of your business on GBP is essential.
+To maximise your Google Business Profile, include the hours and days that you are open and when you are closed.
 The last thing you want your visitors to do is wonder whether or not you’re open.
 Without providing this basic bit of information, they may opt for your competition instead.